Melbourne Conservatorium of Music: History

+With the departure of much of the teaching staff and students to Albert Street, the University was obliged to create its own Conservatorium on University Grounds.

-Through the efforts of the first Ormond Professor, G.W.L.
-Marshall-Hall, this was rectified in 1894 with the founding of the "University Conservatorium", whose leased premises were located in the Queen's Coffee Palace, a six-storey building on the corner of Rathdowne and Victoria Streets, Carlton.
-The foundation stone for a permanent Conservatorium in Royal Parade, on the University campus, was laid by Dame Nellie Melba on 26 November 1909, and the building, designed by Bates, Peebles & Smart, was opened in 1913.
+The foundation stone for a permanent Conservatorium in Royal Parade, on the University campus, was laid by (later Dame) Nellie Melba on 26 November 1909, and the building, designed by Bates, Peebles & Smart, was opened in 1913.
 Assisted by a donation of £1,000 from a benefit concert arranged by Melba, which was matched by the Victorian State Government, the concert room now known as Melba Hall was added and opened by the Governor-General, Lord Denman, on 29 October 1913.